omagarwal25/scouting-app/readme.md

 A scouting app designed for FRC by Team 1884 but can also be used to scout VEX and FTC.

 Paper getting hard to manage?
-Use scounting client to record teams on your phone and then save the data into a QR code.
+Use scouting client to record teams on your phone and then save the data into a QR code.
 This is designed for events where wifi coverage is limited.

 Currently, this is a work in progress.